The Big Wheel (album): Singles

-Flower of the West
+"Flower of the West"

 "Flower of the West" is the only single from the album, released on 28 October 1991.
 It became the highest-charting entry for the band on the UK Singles Charts, following its peak at number forty-three.

 "Flower of the West" features an "intensely emotional evocation of a micro-historical landscape", as described by the National Museums Scotland.
 AllMusic said that "Flower of the West concludes The Big Wheel "in typical grandiose Runrig fashion".

 Commercial performance

 The release of "Flower of the West" brought Runrig the closest they had been to entering the UK Top 40 Singles Charts, after the song debuted at number forty-three in the United Kingdom.
-It spent a total of two weeks within the UK Top 100 Singles Charts, falling to number forty-seven in its second and final week, before falling out of the UK Top 100.
+It spent a total of two weeks within the UK Top 100 Singles Charts, falling to number forty-seven in its second and final week, before falling out of the chart.